2024 NARPI Summer Peacebuilding Training - Minamata and Miyazaki

 Early Payment discounts

-Important Note: Full payment required; not applicable to scholarship recipients.
+Important Note: Early payment discounts do not apply to scholarship recipients.

 Withdrawal Policy

-Participants may withdraw up to two weeks before the training begins with a full refund, minus a 10% non-refundable process fee (for administration costs).
-No refund will be issued for a cancellation two weeks or less before the beginning of the training.
+Participants may withdraw up to two weeks before the training begins with a full refund, minus a 10% non-refundable cancellation fee (for administration costs).
+This also applies to those paying in person (in USD).
+No refund will be issued for cancellation two weeks or less before the beginning of the training.

 Participants

-NARPI welcomes people with a deep interest in peacebuilding in Northeast Asia to study and share life together for two weeks each summer.
+NARPI welcomes people with a deep interest in peacebuilding in Northeast Asia to study and share life together each summer.

 Admissions criteria